asen/smg/docs/smg-config.md

 - **object id** - in the old syntax that would be the key after the dash defining the start of the object, *host.localhost.sysload* in the example.
 The new syntax explicitly sets the id key/value.
 It must be unique for the local SMG instance and consist only of alpha-numeric characters and the '\_', '-' and '.' symbols.
 By convention, ids should be defined like **&lt;class>.&lt;subclass>\[.&lt;subclass>\...].&lt;object>**, e.g. _host.o1.cpu_ or _host.o1.diskused.var_.
 Following that convention is not enforced by SMG but using it helps it discover "automatic indexes" and also makes it much easier to write [index (filter) definitions](#indexes) and in general - navigate around SMG.

-- **command**: is a mandatory property and its value must be a system command (string) which (retrieves and) outputs the numeric values we want tracked, each on a separate line.
+- **command**: is a mandatory property and its value must be a system or [plugin](#plugin-cc) command (string) which (retrieves and) outputs the numeric values we want tracked, each on a separate line.
 Note that SMG only cares about the first N lines of the output (where N is the number of vars, see below) from the script and will ignore excess lines (this is for compatibility with mrtg scripts which output uptime and hostname after values).
 If the command ouptuts less lines than expected or these are not numeric values, an error will be generated and NaN values will be recorded in the RRD file time series.

 <a name="obj-vars">